-The deadline for filing for the July 2020 Arkansas Bar Exam was Wednesday, April 1, 2020.
+The deadline for filing for the February 2021 Arkansas Bar Exam was Monday, November 16, 2020.
 There are no exceptions to this deadline.
-The Exam will be administered on July 28 and 29, 2020 at the Robinson Center in Little Rock, Arkansas.
+The Exam will be administered on February 23 and 24, 2021 at the Statehouse Convention Center in Little Rock, Arkansas.

 Rules and Requirements